POLICY NUMBER: POL-F17-001, REV. 01

 - It is the responsibility of all departments to ensure that they involve the Treasurer in all leasing transactions;

 - It is the responsibility of the Treasurer to ensure that due diligence, as set out in provincial regulations, occurs in all such transactions;

 - It is the responsibility of the Treasurer to report to City Council on lease financing arrangements that are deemed material and impact the debt and financial obligation authority as set out in the Procurement Policy.

 In the event that the City of Sarnia enters into leasing transactions, the following approach will be taken:

 - Any lease agreement where the sum of all payments is less than $100,000 is deemed to be non-material.

 1.1.
-A non-material lease will still need to be submitted to the Director of Finance by other departments to be reviewed and approved;
+A non-material lease will still need to be submitted to the Treasurer by other departments to be reviewed and approved;

 1.2.
-The Director of Finance is not required to undertake a detailed financial and legal analysis of the lease.
+The Treasurer is not required to undertake a detailed financial and legal analysis of the lease.